A Wavefield Correlation Approach to Improve Sound Speed Estimation in Ultrasound Autofocusing: Discussion

-Some small artifacts worth noting in some of the WFC sound speed estimation results are the corner artifacts in the two simulation cases in Figure \ref{fig:abd_sims} and the sound speed dips on the edges of the meat-layer phantom in Figure \ref{fig:phantom_ats}.
-These features do not consistently appear for all sources of data, but they could potentially be mitigated through different regularization parameters or setup, changes to the field of view covered by the points in the loss calculation grid, or different initialization parameters.
+There are a few anomalies worth noting with the sound speed estimates in the WFC model.
+First, the small artifacts at the corners of the estimates in the two simulation cases in Figure \ref{fig:abd_sims} and the sound speed dips on the edges of the meat-layer phantom in Figure \ref{fig:phantom_ats} do not consistently appear for all sources of data, but are also not uncommon.
+These artifacts can potentially be mitigated through different regularization parameters, changes to the field of view in the loss calculation or speed of sound grids, or different initialization parameters.
+Second, the worse sound speed estimates found in the bottom layer of Figure \ref{fig:abd_sims}(b) compared to the DAS model was an uncommon result.
+In the majority of simulation and experimental data containing heterogeneous distributions of speed of sound, we found the WFC model to more accurately estimate the speed of sound in terms of bias and MAE.